Phi Sigma Tau is the International Honor Society in Philosophy and is a member of the Association of College Honor Societies.

 Winners will be announced at the annual Phi Sigma Tau Induction Ceremony in April.

-The Call for Oracle Award paper submissions can be found here.
+The Call for Oracle Award paper submissions will go out in Spring 2017.

 The Oracle Apex Award